dennisjooo/Translation-Transformer/README.md

-# Neural Machine Translation with Transformer
+# Translation with Transformer

-This project implements a neural machine translation system using a Transformer model.
+This project implements a translation system using a Transformer model.
 It's designed for translating between two languages, with a focus on English to French translation.
+As of now it produces some French sounding sentences but not very good.

 ## Features